mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

+Engeström and Sannino see this slipperiness as a deficit in understanding of the underlying mechanism [@engestrom_methodological_2014].

 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

 A definition of agency in relation to informal education and this study is useful to ground the findings of the literature review.